 A 5-step Program for What Ails Us – First Installment

-If you agree we face at least some of these individual and collective challenges, let’s start a discussion . . . comment on this blog and pass on to others.
-If you don’t agree that any or all of these challenges are real, that’s fine, too.
-I’d still welcome your input and wonder if you might still agree that Step 1 is necessary no matter what.
+If you agree we face at least some of these individual and collective challenges, let’s start a discussion – even if you don’t agree that any or all of the aforementioned challenges are real.
+I’d welcome your input and wonder if you might still agree that Step 1 is necessary no matter what.
 And, in keeping with Step 1, I ask that all exchanges be respectful, honest, and as clear as possible.

 Step 1) Yes, No or Maybe – be proactively honest, clear and respectful with ourselves and each other.